This is a non-fiction writing piece comparing the use of chopsticks vs. a fork and knife.

 Here in the USA, I’ve found chopsticks to be a big hit when I bring them to a writing lesson!

-(If you haven’t already, you might enjoy reading the Journal Prompt-Hot Tamales where the kids use chopsticks to eat the hot cinnamon candy and then write about it!
-It’s still one of my favorite lessons to date!)
+Check out the Hot Tamales-Journal writing prompt.
+Kids use chopsticks to eat the hot cinnamon candy and then write about it!
+It’s still one of my favorite lessons to date.

 To get a full understanding on how I conduct each writing lesson you may want to read the Writing Prompts Introduction post.
 The lesson outlined below (and all other prompts posted) will make more sense and be easier to follow and use.
 Here’s the lined paper I use for Grades K-2 and Grades 2-7